Basilica of San Vitale

 The Basilica of San Vitale is a late antique church in Ravenna, Italy.
 The sixth-century church is an important surviving example of early Byzantine art and architecture, and its mosaics in particular are some of the most-studied works in Byzantine art.
-It is one of eight structures in Ravenna inscribed on the UNESCO World Heritage List.
+It is one of eight structures in Ravenna inscribed in the UNESCO World Heritage List.
 Its foundational inscription describes the church as a basilica, though its centrally-planned design is not typical of the basilica form.
 Within the Roman Catholic Church it holds the honorific title of basilica for its historic and ecclesial importance.